W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/viii-the-meaning-of-the-last-judgement/index.md

 {% if showCommentary %}
 ::: details Commentary
 (1–5) …making is of the separated mind, and creating [is] of the spirit.
-(Wapnick, A.V.I., p.239.)
+(Wapnick, AVI, p.239.)

 (6) …the true meaning of the Last judgment is that God is not vengeful.
 His Final judgment … is that He simply loves us as He always did.
-(Wapnick, A.V.I., p.
+(Wapnick, AVI, p.
 240.)
 :::
 {% endif %}